Stanley Kunitz: Biography

 At fifteen, Kunitz moved out of the house and became a butcher's assistant.
-Later he got a job as a cub reporter on The Worcester Telegram, where he would continue working during his summer vacations from college.
+Later he got a job as a cub reporter on The Worcester Telegram, where he continued working during his summer vacations from college.

 Kunitz graduated summa cum laude in 1926 from Harvard College with an English major and a philosophy minor, and then earned a master's degree in English from Harvard the following year.
 He wanted to continue his studies for a doctorate degree, but was told by the university that the Anglo-Saxon students would not like to be taught by a Jew.

 After Harvard, he worked as a reporter for The Worcester Telegram, and as editor for the H. W. Wilson Company in New York City.
 He then founded and edited Wilson Library Bulletin and started the Author Biographical Studies.
 Kunitz married Helen Pearce in 1930; they divorced in 1937.
 In 1935 he moved to New Hope, Pennsylvania and befriended Theodore Roethke.
 He married Eleanor Evans in 1939; they had a daughter Gretchen in 1950.
 Kunitz divorced Eleanor in 1958.

 At Wilson Company, Kunitz served as co-editor for Twentieth Century Authors, among other reference works.
 In 1931, as Dilly Tante, he edited Living Authors, a Book of Biographies.
 His poems began to appear in Poetry, Commonweal, The New Republic, The Nation, and The Dial.

 During World War II, he was drafted into the Army in 1943 as a conscientious objector, and after undergoing basic training three times, served as a noncombatant at Gravely Point, Washington in the Air Transport Command in charge of information and education.
 He refused a commission and was discharged with the rank of staff sergeant.